Ryan82924/Repository/README.md

 - User has the ability to drag and drop tasks
 - Implements a reward system that displays random facts pulled from the web upon task completion
 - Ability to add and remove tasks, as well as to mark complete or incomplete
+- A live global leaderboard that displays number of tasks completed from all users

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Proper HTML semantics used.
-There will be a login page for user authentication and a to-do list page for task management.
+There will be a login page for user authentication, a to-do list page for task management and a leaderboard page that displays live task completion data.
 - **CSS** - CSS takes on a responsive, user-friendly and professional appearance.
 Tasks in the list looks good as well as the buttons and the facts.
 Tasks styled as interactive blocks and will visually change states when completed.
+Leaderboard positions will appear in neatly styled blocks as well.
 - **React** - Allows the app to be dynamic, allowing the user to interact with the app in real time and perform activities such as check and uncheck tasks.
 Ensures fetched data like facts/login are pulled from the backend to be used in the user interface.
 - **Service** - Backend service will manage API interactions including both third party API's and my own custom work.
 It will:
   1. Grab fun facts from the external API.
   2. Process and return the data to the frontend.
   3. Have custom functions that manage to-do list operations such as adding and deleting tasks.
 - **DB/Login** - Stores login data and updated to-do list data associated with the login.
 Secure and cannot be accessed unless logged in.
-Tasks are private and will not be visible to other users. <!--Also stores task completed data, also pushes the highest task completed ones to a leaderboard html page? -->
+Tasks are private and will not be visible to other users.
-- **WebSocket** - Pushes updates to the frontend in real time.
-Includes syncing to-do list changes across different devices if the same user is logged in. <!--Also includes pushing fact updates to the frontend after task completion. --> Also allows user to compare amount of tasks completed with leaderboard data. <!--Ask if this is needed first. -->
+- **WebSocket** - Collects data from all users and compiles them into a leaderboard which updates in real time as users complete tasks.

 <!--## 🚀 AWS deliverable